vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/guides/get-started-tgf4k8s-sbdg.md

 * JDK 8 or 11
 * Spring Boot 2.3 or above
 * Spring Boot for Apache Geode 1.3 or above
-* A running Tanzu GemFire cluster on Kubernetes
+* A running VMware GemFire cluster on Kubernetes
 * [Docker](https://docs.docker.com/get-docker/) installed
 * An image repository for the `Hello, World!` example.